andreoua/ekn_stack/README.md

 A python script is also provided to monitor the health of the cluster and retrieve CPU and RAM statistic.

-It requires the elasticsearch python library.
+It requires the elasticsearch python library and python 3.
 ```
 pip install elasticsearch
 ```